 - You can just stir fry it in little ghee and have it with roti or rice

 - You can make methi parathas.
-Methi paratha during pregnancy is considered a healthy food
+Methi paratha during pregnancy is considered a healthy food.
+For extra nutrition, grate some beetroot into the dough as well.

 - You can also add it to dal.
-Methi leaves give normal dal an irresistible flavor
+Methi leaves give normal everyday dal an irresistible flavor

-- You can crush Kasuri methi and garnish or add to any stir-fried vegetables
+- You can crush Kasuri methi and garnish or add to any stir-fried vegetables.
+Particularly in paneer dishes

 Methi leaves can be used in any type of cooking, you can enhance the flavor and nutritional value of vegetarian and non-vegetarian dishes by adding some crushed Kasuri methi into them.

 In a nutshell, we can say consuming fenugreek and methi leaves in limited quantities helps to reap its health benefits during pregnancy.
+So if your mother or mother-in-law insists on you having the methi ladoos with the edible gum, go for it.
 However, one important point you should keep in mind that pregnancy is not a time to experiment.
 Therefore, if you never add this herb before, it is better to avoid it during pregnancy.

 Likewise, even if you used to/ love to eat fenugreek ladoo and methi leaves dishes, limit its quantity during pregnancy.
 Remember, a different person’s body is not supposed to react to the same herbs similarly.
 Therefore always take the cues of your body when it comes to pregnancy.